iamakashjha/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-This is an end to end movie recommender system project.
+This is an end-to-end content-based movie recommender system using cosine similarity.